ronilaukkarinen/weed/README.md

 #### Track last read conversation with trackbar

-`/script load trackbar` gets you nice bar to separate old and new conversations.
+`/script load trackbar22` gets you nice bar to separate old and new conversations.
 If you like it to fit feed more instead of that default grey, run `/set trackbar_string _` and `/set trackbar_style %r` to set it red.

 ![Trackbar](https://raw.githubusercontent.com/ronilaukkarinen/weed/master/screenshots/trackbar.png "Trackbar")